flynx/photobook/scripts/README.md

 the flow of the work and not about the actual design.
 How many typical spreads (i.e. spread templates) should it have?
-A good number should be small-ish, for example 3-4 spread templates is a good number, if you count 10+ then you might be overcomplicating tings, but note, there are no rules, a book where each spread is individually and manually layed out may work as well as a book with just a single template spread, but in general for a photo book the focus is on the project and the layout
+A good number should be small-ish, for example 3-4 spread templates is a good number, if you count 10+ then you might be overcomplicating things, but note, there are no rules, a book where each spread is individually and manually layed out may work as well as a book with just a single template spread, but in general for a photo book the focus is on the project and the layout